shenwei356/LexicMap/docs/content/faqs/_index.md

 weight: 60
 ---

+### Does LexicMap support short reads?

+No. LexicMap only supports long (>=500 bp) reads or gene/genome/virus/plasmid/phage sequences.
+However, some short queries can also be aligned.

 ### Does LexicMap support fungi genomes?

 Yes.
 LexicMap mainly supports small genomes including prokaryotic, viral, and plasmid genomes.